Particl-Community/academy/faq/common_issues.rst

         **I can't publish a listing**

     - Make sure you are using |PD version|.
-    - Make sure you have enough PART in your public balance to cover for the listing fees.
+    - Make sure you have enough PART in your public or private balance to cover for the listing fees.

 .. container:: toggle